flosch/simpleapi/README.rst

 If you call a method the server will response as follows::

-    {
-        status: true or false, // indicates whether the call was successful or not
+:status: true or false (boolean; indicates whether the call was successful or not)
-        result: value, // the return value of the called function; only if the call was successful
+:result: return value of the called function (only if the call was **successful**)
-        errors: ['...', ] // contains error messages why the call was not successful }
+:errors: contains reasons why the call was **not successful** (list of unicode strings)

 Usage in web-apps
 -----------------